tercen/asinh_operator/README.md

 ```
 A scale of 5 is recommended for cytof measurement and 150 for flowcyto measurements.

-if a NULL scaling value is used then it scaling factor is found in the cross-tab projection, the second factor in the `row` dimension.
+if a NULL scaling value is used then then scaling factor is give by the cross-tab projection, the second factor in the `row` dimension indicates the scaling values.

 #### References